Fade April Low-Hit Teams MLB Run Line Betting Trend

 • Greater pricing errors on favorites

-This makes run line MLB betting one of the best places to find market inefficiencies, especially early in the season.
+This makes run line mlb betting one of the best places to find market inefficiencies, especially early in the season.

 What This Means for MLB Run Line Strategy